10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 • Tour the Hells of Beppu

-• Try soft-boiled eggs cooked in the Jigoku Mushi way – a traditional way of cooking using the steam of a hot spring
+• Try hell-steamed food – cooked in the Jigoku Mushi way (using the steam of a hot spring to cook)

 • Take a sand bath at Beppu Beach